Deerzen/Moodmonitor/README.md

 ## Easily perform Twitch chat sentiment & emotion analysis in real-time

- Moodmonitor is an automated web-based IRC client which can connect to Twitch Chat and analyse the current sentiment and dominant emotions.
+ Moodmonitor is an automated web-based IRC client which can connect to Twitch Chat and analyze the current sentiment and dominant emotions.
 The results of both the sentiment & emotion  analysis are visualized through charts on a web-dashboard.
  In a future version the generated data is supposed to be downloadable.